-You will be seen by a physical therapist on the day of surgery or the next morning after surgery.
+You will be seen by a physical therapist on the day of surgery or the next morning after your knee replacement surgery.
 Your therapist will instruct you in your exercise program, which is directed toward increasing range of motion and strength of your legs.
 For the first few days after surgery, some patients benefit from taking pain medication thirty minutes prior to their therapy session.
 You should discuss this with your nurse and/or therapist.

 Your therapist or nurse will assist you in sitting up with your feet over the bedside (we call it dangling).
 You will then stand with the use of a walker and the continued help of your therapist.
 As soon as possible, you will be allowed to bear full weight on the operated leg and then attempt walking.